gathik-jindal/MooreMachine/README.md

     1) plot (boolean): boolean value whether to plot this output source or not
     2) blockID (str): the id of this input block.
 If None, then new unique ID is given.

-NOTE: This block has only input connections and no output connections.
+The above command creates a Output Block object.
+The following methods are available for the user at [Clock Block Methods](#output-block-methods).

 #### <ins>Building Blocks</ins>

-There are numerous pre-built objects that can directly be used for more complex simulations To read more about it click on [Different Building Blocks](different-building-blocks)
+There are numerous pre-built objects that can directly be used for more complex simulations.
+To read more about it click on [Different Building Blocks](different-building-blocks)

 ### <ins>Making Connections</ins>